GLOBAL MARKETS-Stocks, dollar jump as FBI clears Clinton in email probe

 campaign and gave it new momentum before Tuesday's U.S.

-percent.
-The index was on pace to snap a nine-day losing skid,
+index was on pace to snap a nine-day losing skid, its longest in

-its longest in more than 35 years, and to post its best daily
+more than 35 years, and to post its best daily performance in

 Investors had been unnerved in recent days by signs of a